Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 - (D) In addition,

-Example 4: Supernovas and the Local Bubble (Question 24)
+Example 4: Supernovas, Bubbles, and Stars (Question 24)

 A 2021 scientific model proposed by astrophysicist Catherine Zucker and her team linked the creation and expansion of the Local Bubble (a region of space with low density) to supernova explosions._____, the model explained that the bubble's growth compressed interstellar gas and dust, leading to the formation of new stars.